ElbertRibeiro/Gerencimento_De_Alunos/README.md

 A step by step series of examples that tell you how to get a development env running

-Say what the step will be
+Download the project

+Run the Script on the terminal

 ```
-Give the example
+python script.py
 ```

 And repeat